graphitemaster/neothyne/docs/AUDIO.md

 - cut off resonance

 ### Echo Filter
-The echo filter is as the name suggests, a way to produce an echo.
+The echo filter is, as the name suggests, a way to produce an echo.
-At it's core it just records and replays samples based on two parameters
+At its core, it simply records and replays samples based on two parameters

 - delay
 - decay